 - that recognizes and affirms each person's gifts and opportunities, potential, and capacity as image bearers of God.

-- that celebrates learners, who faithfully put forward their best effort, preserved through difficulties and reached new areas of growth; learning is celebrated.
+- that celebrates learners who faithfully put forward their best effort, persevere through difficulties and reach new areas of growth; learning is celebrated.

 - that recognizes the uniqueness of a young adolescent in their learning and spiritual development; differentiated teaching strategies are implemented to serve all students.